Fast-food restaurant: Netherlands

-In the Netherlands, walk-up fast-food restaurants with automatiek, a typical Dutch vending machine, are found throughout the country, most notably in Amsterdam.
+In the Netherlands, walk-up fast-food restaurants with automatieken, a typical Dutch vending machine, are found throughout the country, most notably in Amsterdam.
 In this automatic format, a counter is available for purchasing French fries, beverages, krokets, frikandellen, kaassoufflés and hamburgers and other snacks can be bought from the automats.
 FEBO is one of the largest of such types of fast-food restaurants with automats.

 Ireland

 In addition to home-grown chains such as Supermac's, numerous American chains such as McDonald's and Burger King have also established a presence in Ireland.
 In 2015, a study developed by Treated.com was published in The Irish Times, which named Swords, County Dublin as Ireland's 'fast-food capital'.

+As of December 2024, the Republic of Ireland had a higher concentration of fast-food outlets per capita (28.7 per 100,000 people) than both Northern Ireland (22.4) and the rest of the UK (27.6).
+While international chains are widespread, Irish brands dominate certain market segments; in the pizza market, local chains account for 67% of traffic.

 Czech Republic

 Bageterie Boulevard is a Czech fast food chain, headquartered in Prague, which began in 2003 with the opening of its first location in the Dejvice district.
 Today, the brand operates numerous restaurants in both the Czech Republic and Slovakia.